da667/Autosnort/Autosnort - CentOS/autosnort-centOS-README.txt

 Bug Fixes:
 --Snort.org underwent a face lift recently.
 A lot of URLs for file downloads and stuff were changed and cleaned up.
 Fixed autosnort.
 The checks for the latest version of snort and daq, as well as rule tarballs should be working again and compatible with the new snort.org
 --The EPEL repo detection and download from the fedora project was broken.
 Fixed.

+Other Notes:
+--Noticed that the Snorby script fails catastrophically if rubygems.org is down or unresponsive. the snorby_install.log in /var/log that gets made will leave a pretty blatant error message.
+In my case it was "503 rubygems.org back end at capacity." was the only clue I would get that things went awry.
+That and the script not executing functions after the gem installation properly due to missing gems.
+Bottom line: if you see a 503 error message in the installation logs, the problem is with rubygems.org.
+This is the price you pay when you deal with the devil (Ruby)

 ##################
 Previous Releases